CorentinGS/email-tracker/README.md

-# Chess Bet
+# Email Tracker

-A bet platform for chess
+A small service to track if people read my emails or not